ppy/osu-wiki/wiki/Tournaments/AOTS/AOTS_1/en.md

 ### Mappool instructions

-1. Each mappool consists of 6 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), [DoubleTime](/wiki/Game_modifier/Double_Time), FreeMod, and Tiebreaker.
+1. Each mappool consists of 6 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time), FreeMod, and Tiebreaker.
 2. Mappool consists of 12 maps at start of the stage and will increase by 2 maps by each stage.
 3. The NoMod bracket will be played with no mods activated.
 4. The FreeMod bracket will have FreeMod activated.
-Every individual player can pick Hidden, HardRock, both, or NoMod.
+Every individual player can pick Hidden, Hard Rock, both, or NoMod.
 5. The Tiebreaker will be played under FreeMod conditions.

 ### Scheduling instructions